AngelicaNartova/FlowerSite/README.md

 ﻿# FlowerSite

-This is an example of website for a flower shop.
+This is an example of a website for a flower shop.
 Based on UI mockup.

 It includes:

 - Hamburger menu
 - Main layout
 - Slider block
-- Catalog block with button navigation
+- Catalog block with navigation button
 - Google map with real data

 I have reused my earlier project to implement a sliding navigation menu and a hamburger menu here.